qalydon/qf-localc/README.md

 closing price for a given date.
 There's nothing in the function name or its parameters (a ticker symbol, category and date) that indicates the actual source.
-If the initial implementation of QFClosingPrice uses data source A and this source changes, the implementation of QFClosingPrice can be changed to use data source B without changing any using spreadsheet.
+If the initial implementation of QFClosingPrice uses data source A and this source subsequently changes, the implementation of QFClosingPrice can be changed to use data source B without changing any using spreadsheet.
+Of course this depends on both data sources A and B supporting a historical closing price.

 ### LibreOffice Compatibility
 The LOCalc addin works on the Windows, macOS and Ubuntu versions of